tlorans/ClimateRisks/docs/source/part2assetpricing.md

-# Part 3: ... to Asset Pricing Models
+# Part 2: Dynamic Asset Pricing

 While the previous part aim was to solve a consumption - physical assets allocation optimal path problem, one can use the same dynamic stochastic general equilibrium problem to focus on consumption - financial assets allocation optimal path.
 A special case is the Lucas Tree Model (Lucas, 1978 {cite:p}`lucas1978asset`).